Infrastructure

 Bechtel has been picked to build the Mombasa-Nairobi Expressway.

-US-based engineering firm Bechtel International Inc. has signed a Sh230 billion commercial agreement with the Kenya National Highways Authority (KeNHA) for construction of a 473-kilometre Nairobi-Mombasa high-speed expressway.
+Bechtel International Inc. has signed a Sh230 billion deal with the Kenya National Highways Authority (KeNHA) to build a 473km high-speed expressway from Nairobi to Mombasa.

-KeNHA director general Peter Mundinia said the signing of the deal has paved the way for the next stage of mobilisation of financing from export credit agencies in the United States of America.
+KeNHA director general Peter Mundinia said the signing of the deal has paved the way for the next stage of mobilisation of financing from export credit agencies in the US.

 “Bechtel has been selected to build the first high-speed expressway in Kenya.
-The new 473-kilometre route will vastly improve the connectivity, efficiency and the safety of the road between Nairobi and the country’s main sea port of Mombasa,” Mr Mundinia said in a press statement.
+The new 473-kilometre route will vastly improve the connectivity, efficiency and the safety of the road between Nairobi and Mombasa,” Mr Mundinia said in a press statement.

 It is expected that agencies such as the US Export-Import Bank and the Overseas Private Investment Corporation (OPIC) will finance the project.